pip-services/pip-services-docs/content/en/toolkit_api/golang/commons/data/iidentifiable.md

 ---
 type: docs
-title: "IIdentifiable!"
+title: "IIdentifiable"
-linkTitle: "IIdentifiable!"
+linkTitle: "IIdentifiable"
 gitUrl: "https://github.com/pip-services3-gox/pip-services3-commons-gox"
 description: >
     Interface used to create data objects that can be uniquely idendified by an ID.
-draft: true
 ---

 ### Description

-The IIdentifiable interface is used to create data objects that can be uniquely idendified by an ID.
+The `IIdentifiable[K any]` interface is used to create data objects that can be uniquely idendified by an ID.

 Important points